Requirements for Proposals

-- Ingredients – these seminars cover the use of water, malt, hops, spices, etc (yeast is a separate category).
+- Ingredients & Supplies – these seminars cover the use of water, malt, hops, spices, etc (yeast is a separate category).

 - Other/Misc. – any seminar that does not fit into one of the other categories can be submitted here.

-- Recipe Formulation & Improvement – seminars designed to help the audience improve their homebrew or design the best beer possible.
+- Recipe Formulation & Quality– seminars designed to help the audience improve their homebrew or design the best beer possible.

 The Homebrew Con Seminar Selection Subcommittee is formed every year in October to review proposals and select seminars for the following year’s Homebrew Con (HBC).
 Members of the subcommittee are nominated by Brewers Association staff or can apply for participation.
 The subcommittee’s main objective is to guide the topics and content at the next HBC, based on what the members believe are the most important issues and topics for the homebrewing community at this time.